CycleMost/PowerPurge/README.md

 ### Directory Overrides:
 You can customize the purge rules for an individual subdirectory when the recursive option is used.
 To override the rule properties for a subdirectory, create a file called <code>.purge-config.json</code> in that directory.
 The JSON structure is identical to the command config file, except that it specifies only a single object instead of an array.
+Any properties not specified in the directory override config file will use their value from the command config file.
 For example, to override a folder to use a 180 day archive, create the following file:

 **`.purge-config.json`**
 ```json .purge-config.json